nishiyasu/nishiyasu.github.io/_pages/about.md

   - /about.html
 ---

-Takumi Nishiyasu is a Cooperative Research Fellow at the Institute of Industrial Science, The University of Tokyo.
+Takumi Nishiyasu is a Researcher at Mantra Inc. and a Cooperative Research Fellow at the University of Tokyo (Yoichi Sato Laboratory).
 His research focuses on computer vision, gaze behavior analysis, and multimedia understanding.

 ## Education